samanrizwan/Learning-Sandbox/README.md

 The goal of this project is to practice, document, and apply core techniques such as data cleaning, analysis, visualization, and basic modeling.

 ---
-##  Tools & Technologies
+##  Tools & Technologies used
+- Visual Studio Code
+- Jupyter Notebook
 - Python
 - pandas, numpy
 - matplotlib, seaborn
-- Jupyter Notebook

--